AsmaaAamir/CI-P2snake/README.md

 ## Bugs

-* When i was validating the Java Script I had warning and i spoke to a tutor who advise to ignore.
-I have attached the image below:
+*I received a warning while authenticating the Java Script, and I chatted with a tutor who advised me to disregard it.
+I've included this picture below.:
 <details><summary>JS-warning</summary>
 <img src="docs/bug-sg-1.png"></details>

-* So the snake can be moved on ipad and phone I had to create onclick event and make function in html page resulting in unused variables.
+* The snake can therefore be manipulated on an iPad and a phone.
+I had to write a function in an HTML page and create a onclick event, which left some variables empty.
 <details><summary>Usused variables</summary>
 <img src="docs/bug-sg-unsed-variables-3.png"></details>